Enter Password

 • Fanatics expanded SmartSort operations to 8 warehouses within 6 months

-• Contributed to a 19% reduction in overhead costs and 25% volume growth as warehouse-based fulfillment scaled
+• Contributed to a 19% reduction in overhead costs and 25% increase in volume as warehouse-based fulfillment scaled

-• Enabled a reduction in delivery time from 2–3 days to under 24 hours
+• Enabled faster fulfilments as delivery time reduced from 2–3 days to under 24 hours

 Starting Roadie’s Own Warehouses